-- (a) Files that are not available electronically may be removed from the clerk's office only under the following circumstances: - (1) For use of the court; - (2) By any member of the Wyoming State Bar for a period not exceeding five days at any one time; - (3) By bonded abstractors for a period not to exceed five days at any one time; or - (4) By anyone upon written order of the court. - (b) All files shall be returned to the clerk's office for use by the judge two working days before any hearing. - (c) The clerk may deny the privilege of removing files to anyone violating this rule.
+- (a) Files may be removed from the clerk's office only under the following circumstances: - (1) For use of the court; - (2) By any member of the Wyoming State Bar for a period not exceeding five days at any one time; - (3) By bonded abstractors for a period not to exceed five days at any one time; or - (4) By anyone upon written order of the court. - (b) All files shall be returned to the clerk's office for use by the judge two working days before any hearing. - (c) The clerk may deny the privilege of removing files to anyone violating this rule. - (d) No worker's compensation, water irrigation or drainage district file shall be removed from the office of the clerk, except by a judge.

 Rule 304.
-Form of orders, notices of motion and discovery requests.
+Form of jury demands, orders, notices of motion and discovery requests.

-Counsel shall set forth on separate sheets of paper demands, orders of the court and notices of motion.
+Counsel shall set forth on separate sheets of paper demands for jury trial, orders of the court and notices of motion.
 Counsel shall also set forth on separate sheets of paper each different type of discovery request, e.g., interrogatories, requests for production, and admissions, when both served and answered.